 - Their major tributaries such as the Anterior Accessory Saphenous Veins (AASV)

-- EVLA does not treat smaller, more superficial veins called varicosities.
-Varicosities are irregularly dilated veins that tend to appear closer to the surface in the lower extremities.
-Although varicosities are also caused by an underlying condition known as venous insufficiency syndrome, they are better suited for treatment with sclerotherapy.
+- EVLA does not treat smaller, more superficial veins that we call varicosities.
+Indeed, varicosities are irregularly dilated veins that tend to appear closer to the surface in the lower extremities.
+And although varicosities can also come from an underlying condition known as venous insufficiency syndrome, a Sclerotherapy treatment is more appropriate.

 - The treatment plan includes a duplex ultrasound to map out your veins.
-The scan creates a visual map of your circulatory system and lets doctors know how well your venous network and blood flow are functioning.
-The ultrasound images are similar to what you would see during a baby scan only this one is performed on your legs.
-The scan can reveal important information such as which valves are refluxed (faulty), if any clots are present, and helps doctors determine an optimal course of action specifically for your condition.
+Also, the scan creates a visual map of your circulatory system.
+That in turn lets doctors know how well your venous network and blood flow are functioning.
+The ultrasound images are similar to what you would see during a baby scan, except that we perform this one on your legs.
+This way, the scan can reveal important information such as which valves are refluxed (faulty), and if any clots are present.
+It helps doctors determine an optimal course of action specifically for your condition.

 - EVLA reroutes blood flow through other healthy veins.
-During an EVLA/EVLT treatment, your doctor inserts the laser fibre into the vein being treated.
+During a Laser Ablation EVLA/EVLT treatment, your doctor inserts the laser fibre into the vein that needs treatment.
 As the laser heats up slowly, it causes controlled damage to the vein walls.
-Eventually, the treated vein shrinks, becomes absorbed by the body and disappears.
-The body then directs the flow of blood through other healthy veins, re-establishing proper blood flow.
+Eventually, the vein shrinks, the body absorbs it and and it disappears.
+Then, the body directs the flow of blood through other healthy veins, re-establishing proper blood flow.

 - EVLA is a quick outpatient procedure that can take anywhere from 15-20 minutes.
-The exact treatment time depends on the size of the area being treated.
-Both legs can be treated during the same visit.
-You’ll be required to wear a compression garment for one week to facilitate the healing process.
-It’s normal to experience minor discomfort such as itching and sensitivity for a couple of weeks post-procedure.
+The exact treatment time depends on the size of the area that needs treatment.
+We can treat both legs during the same visit.
+We will ask you to wear a compression garment for one week to facilitate the healing process.
+Also, it is normal to experience minor discomfort such as itching and sensitivity for a couple of weeks post-procedure.

-- Walking immediately after treatment is recommended.
-Patients are pleasantly surprised to learn that they can resume their normal daily activities right away.
-The only exception is to avoid strenuously exercise such as running and working out at the gym for approximately two weeks.
+- We recommend walking immediately after treatment.
+In addition, patients are happy to learn that they can resume their normal daily activities right away.
+The only exception is to avoid strenuously exercise such as running and working out at the gym, for approximately two weeks.

 For more on the treatment of varicose veins, visit Treatment Options.